zachrobo1/PyToolsmith/README.md

 ## Future Plans

-- [ ] Support for directly calling tools and passing back the message in the needed format.
 - [ ] Extendable serialization support (for LLM messages -> function inputs and vise versa)

 ### A Note